Putnam-like dataset summary: LLMs as mathematical competition contestants: Statistics and analysis of the results

 \subsection{Statistics of results by model}

-Significantly, the best grades were scored by \textit{gemini-2.5-pro-03-25}, and the efficiency of its faster cousin \textit{gemini-2.5-flash-04-17} is also very good, see Figure \ref{fig-by-model}.
+Significantly, the best grades were scored by \textit{gemini-2.5-pro-03-25}, and the efficiency of its faster counterpart \textit{gemini-2.5-flash-04-17} is also very good, see Figure \ref{fig-by-model}.
 On the other hand, the \textit{r1} model got the lowest grades.
-Brief analysis of the dataset shows that the \textit{r1} model very often provides only a sketch of a correct solution, without providing any details or justifications.
+A brief analysis of the dataset reveals that the \emph{r1} model frequently provides only a sketch of a solution, without providing any details or justifications.
 Such a behavior is possible due to the lack of any additional prompt explaining that the solutions should contain all the details and justifications.

 Observe that distributions of grades scored by \emph{o4-mini-high} and \emph{sonnet-3.7} are very similar.
 It was also the case in Table \ref{tab-putnam-scores}.
 Kolmogorov-Smirnov test of the equality of distributions confirms this observation with $p$-value $0.998$.